jlehrer1/resume/README.md

 # Resume

 My up to date resumé, written in LaTeX.
+Template can be found [here](https://www.rpi.edu/dept/arc/training/latex/resumes/).

-Look at `resume.pdf` for the most recent updates
+Look at `resume/resume.pdf` for the most recent updates